lintool/non-blind-review/README.md

 I think if you're going to take away someone's right (in this case, to freely post on arXiv), there had better be some evidence that this imposition accomplishes some good.
 I see hand waving.
 I don't see empirical evidence.
+And yes, I believe the burden of proof rests with those who seek to restrict the actions others, not the other way around.

 ## My Proposal